Thomas Mifflin: Personal life

 Although Mifflin's family had been Quakers for four generations, he was expelled from the Religious Society of Friends when he joined the Continental Army, because his involvement with the military contradicted that faith's pacifistic doctrines.
 Mifflin became a member of the American Philosophical Society in 1768 and served for two years as its secretary.
 He served from 1773 to 1791 as a trustee of the College and Academy of Philadelphia (now the University of Pennsylvania), including two years as treasurer (1773–1775).

 Death and legacy

-Mifflin died in Lancaster, Pennsylvania, on January 23, 1800.
+Mifflin died in Lancaster, Pennsylvania, on January 20, 1800.
 He is interred at Holy Trinity Lutheran Church in Lancaster.

 A Commonwealth of Pennsylvania historical marker outside Holy Trinity, dedicated in 1975, commemorates Thomas Wharton and Mifflin, the first and last Presidents of Pennsylvania under the Pennsylvania Constitution of 1776.
 It reads:

 Holy Trinity Lutheran Church.
 Founded in 1730.
 A session for an Indian treaty was held in the original church building in 1762.
 The present edifice was dedicated in 1766.
 Here are interred the remains of Thomas Wharton (1778) and Gov. Thomas Mifflin (1800).

+Mifflin appears in John Trumbull's 1824 painting General George Washington Resigning His Commission, which was featured on the reverse of the United States five-thousand-dollar bill.